grisaitis/grisait.is-copy/_drafts/2019-01-21-review-of-markdown-editors.md

 That said, what's the best editor?
 Is there one out there that actually works well?
 And what features should it have to be most useful for a Pages blog?
 My ideal editor would be something like Google Docs with two additions: (1) the ability to sync with GitHub and (2) a LaTeX editor for math expressions.
 Does something like this exist?

 I haven't found anything that checks all my boxes, but I've tried a few.
-The most popular free options, according to some googling,  are prose.io, stackedit.io, and dillinger.io.
-(If I'm missing a big one, please comment below.)
+The most popular free editors, after to some googling, seem to be prose.io, stackedit.io, and dillinger.io.
+(Please comment below if you think I'm missing a big one.)

-That said, here are some features I'm looking for
+Here's what I'm looking for in an editor:
+- Offline support
+- A mobile app, or a good mobile brows
 - Draft caching: Will I lose my work if I refresh the browser while drafting a new document?
 - Mobile friendliness: Is there an app?
 A responsive website?
 - Offline mode